-31.2.4.4 Alternative Regulated Responses
+31.2.4.5 Alternative Regulated Responses

-- 31.2.4.4.1 In the event that market-based solutions qualified under Section 31.2.4.3 are proposed, or the NYISO determines that there is imminent need to do so, the NYISO will initiate a second step of the solicitation process by requesting alternative regulated responses to Reliability Needs.
-Such proposals may include reasonable alternatives that would effectively address the identified Reliability Need. - 31.2.4.4.2 In response to the NYISO's request, Other Developers may develop alternative regulated proposals for generation, demand side alternatives, and/or other solutions to address a Reliability Need and submit such proposals to the NYISO.
-Transmission Owners, at their option, may submit additional proposals for regulated solutions to the NYISO.
+- 31.2.4.5.1 The ISO will request alternative regulated responses to Reliability Needs at the same time that it requests market- based responses and regulated backstop solutions.
+Such proposals may include reasonable alternatives that would effectively address the identified Reliability Need. - 31.2.4.5.2 In response to the ISO's request, Other Developers may develop alternative regulated proposals for generation, demand side alternatives, and/or other solutions to address a Reliability Need and submit such proposals to the ISO.
+Transmission Owners, at their option, may submit additional proposals for regulated solutions to the ISO.
 Transmission Owners and Other Developers may submit such proposals to the NYDPS for review at any time.
-Subject to the execution of appropriately drawn confidentiality agreements and FERC's standards of conduct, the NYISO and the appropriate Transmission Owner(s) shall provide Other Developers access to the data that is needed to develop their proposals.
+Subject to the execution of appropriately drawn confidentiality agreements and the Commission's standards of conduct, the ISO and the appropriate Transmission Owner(s) shall provide Other Developers access to the data that is needed to develop their proposals.
 Such data shall be used only for purposes of preparing an alternative regulated proposal in response to a Reliability Need.